one-among-us/data/people/hakureico/page.en.md

     '${path}/photos/photo2.jpg',
 ]} />

-She was good at playing music game OSU, and uploaded many videos of her gameplay.
+She was good at playing rhythm game OSU, and uploaded many videos of her gameplay.
-She was still online even she was in a bad mental condition.
+She was still online even when she was in a bad mental condition.

 Hanasaka also focused on several kinds of games, such as *THE iDOLM@STER SHINY COLORS* and *Nekopara*.
-Sadly, she gradually lost interest in games due to life pressure, and she no longer updated her activities on games afterwards.
+Sadly, she gradually lost interest in games due to life pressure, and she no longer updated her activities in games afterwards.

-For some reasons, her mental health got worse since March 2018.
+For some reason, her mental health worsened since March 2018.
 Luckily, there were still people who cared about her.
-In early June 2018, she went to IKEA with an acquaintance, and eat tasty and affordable ice cream corns together.
+In early June 2018, she went to IKEA with an acquaintance, and ate tasty and affordable ice cream cones together.

 ## Her Departure